seemal-arif/Rentweb3-docs/Rentable-dapp.md

   of the NFT from the passed contract.

-  The smart contract address is not passed to dapp as there is no such way but we introduce another way in [here](https://github.com/rentweb3/Rentweb3-docs/blob/main/Making-rentable-dapp.md).
+  The smart contract address is not passed to dapp as there is no such way but we introduce another way .
+[Check here](https://github.com/rentweb3/Rentweb3-docs/blob/main/Making-rentable-dapp.md).